Go to WebAdvisor for information on resistering for courses.

 - Find a faculty advisor who is willing to work with you and get the student/faculty agreement completed and signed. (a copy of that form is available below)

-- Complete a course waiver request form, and submit both the signed agreement as well as a course waiver request form to Dr. Julang Li (email@example.com) , cc’ing Karina McKenzie (firstname.lastname@example.org) – for filing of the agreement form.
+- Complete a course waiver request form, and submit both the signed agreement as well as a course waiver request form to Dr. Julang Li (email@example.com) for her signature on the course waiver , cc’ing Karina McKenzie (firstname.lastname@example.org) – for filing of the agreement form.

-- Once you receive the Course Waiver request form back (signed by Dr. Li) email it to employment services to get added to the class list.
+- Once you receive the Course Waiver request form back (signed by Dr. Li) email it to enrolment services (email@example.com) to get added to the class list.

 Below is the link to the Course Waiver request form on the University Website, or you can use the fillable pdf provided below.